 Since plastics are lightweight and inexpensive to produce, they are widely used, ranging from materials for the manufacturing industry to textiles, medical equipment, and beverage and food containers.
-In Japan, the consumption of plastic products increased throughout the past decade, leading to huge amounts of plastic waste.
+This leads to huge amounts of plastic waste both in Japan and worldwide.
 As a result, plastic waste pollution has become a major environmental issue.
 Microplastic pollution poses a threat both to the health of animals and humans, as the tiny pieces of degraded plastic absorb harmful chemicals that end up in the food chain.

 Plastic waste generation

 In recent years, Japan was one of the largest producers of plastic products.
 Plastic packaging films and single-use plastic products such as plastic containers were among the leading plastic products that were manufactured in Japan.
 Plastic packaging is commonly used for food and beverage containers as it holds the image of being safe and hygienic among Japanese citizens.
 Furthermore, the popularity of takeaway food boxes from supermarkets, as well as vending machines with beverages in PET bottles, contribute to the generation of plastic waste.
 Consequently, plastic packaging made up the majority of packaging household waste.

 Historically, Japan exported huge amounts of plastic waste, mainly to other Asian countries.
 But the exports decreased significantly after 2017, when China banned plastic waste imports, forcing the island nation to find more sustainable solutions to reduce and manage its plastic waste.